 But if you are a retailer, imagine the great marketing tactics involved in selling your products online since the advent of these how-to’s.
 Now everyone wants to design the perfect living room with trendy patterns, materials, and furniture, for example.

-As a remodeler, this is the perfect opportunity to join forces with furniture sources you work with regularly to co-promote your design and their products.
+As a social media contractor, this is the perfect opportunity to join forces with furniture sources you work with regularly to co-promote your design and their products.
 This opens the door to tagging their products in your Pinterest pins and Facebook posts, for example, which would encourage them to share your new design with all of their followers.

 The new Facebook update allows products to be tagged from your website directly into a status update.
 In other words, you can directly link your remodeling or interior design services in a Facebook post.
 So, with the ease of one click, a Facebook user could see a beautiful room that you recently remodeled and click directly through to your Design Consultation Schedule to book an appointment with you.